-Annual Report 2022 | EUROFIMA₩
+Annual Report 2023 | EUROFIMA₩

-2022 ACTIVITIES
+2023 ACTIVITIES

-The year 2022 continued to be influenced by the COVID-19 pandemic, as well as new uncertainties arising around inflation and interest rates.

-Despite the challenges and uncertainties, EUROFIMA successfully met all the borrowing demand of its members and proved to be a reliable financing partner for its members.
+The year 2023 has been dominated by uncertainty surrounding the path of inflation and interest rates.
+Despite these challenges and uncertainties, EUROFIMA successfully met all demand and supported the rolling stock procurements and refinancing of its members, proving to be a reliable financing partner for its shareholders.